beakerbrowser/beakerbrowser.com/_docs/index.md

 Beaker is a new application for browsing Websites on a peer-to-peer network.
 Beaker uses the [Dat Protocol](https://datproject.org) to host and navigate data directly from users’ computers for free.

+Our mission is to drive the Web platform to adopt new ideas and technologies by demonstrating their viability.
+Beaker is a working experiment for people who share our ideals.

-Our belief is that the Web fails to respond to its communities’ needs because its applications are built from the top-down by businesses.
-Decisions about the software are made by developers who are not a part of the community.
+We believe that the Web fails to respond to its communities’ needs because its applications are built from the top-down by businesses.
+Decisions about the software are made by developers who are not a part of the communities they construct.
 To handle fake news, invasive ads, and harassment, users need to be empowered to change their software communally.

 ### How